 Bossaball in action

-Bossaball is a new sports game that has recently come to Andalucía.
-It is barely a few years old but is already catching on along the beaches of Andalucía.
+Bossaball is a relatively new sports game that has come to Andalucía.
+It is played along the beaches of Andalucía.
 Taking its name from the bossa nova rhythms that often accompany games, it is a spectacular ball game between two teams of three-five people, played on a court made up of trampolines and protective inflatables divided by a net.

 The basic idea is to combine elements from different sports like volleyball, football, trampoline and capoeira, the Brazilian dance exercise.
 Any body part can be used to play the ball.
 Players are allowed to double-touch the ball using their feet or head.
 After a maximum of eight contacts on their own field, teams must make ball contact on the ground on the opponents’ side of the net.

 The trampolines make it possible for players to jump a dozen feet in the air, making it possible to get great hang time and to spike the ball from dizzying heights.